placeholder image

 Mutations in CHD8 cause autism, macrocephaly and intellectual disability.
 We have identified key, dosage-dependent roles for CHD8 in regulating autism-associated genes and brain growth.
 In collaboration with Laura Andreae, we are exploring how CHD8 deficiency affect synaptic function in prefrontal cortex.

 CHD8 is recruited to the promoters of neurodevelopmental genes via the H3K4me3 epigenetic modification.
-Current research is focused on understanding the role of H3K4me3 in learning and memory in the context of rare chromatin disorders and ageing.
+Current research is focused on understanding H3K4me3 dysregulation in learning and memory in the context of rare chromatin disorders and ageing.

 Our research has been funded by the Medical Research Council, Simons Foundation Autism Research Initiative (SFARI), CHARGE syndrome Foundation, Anatomical Society and National Institutes of Health (NIH).